The answer to the question of when the fountain pen was invented is a bit of a long and rambling one.

 So who finally made this novel idea a reality?

-It is unknown who actually invented the "first" fountain pen, but it is often credited to Arab Egypt in the 10th century.
+Someone unknown actually invented the "first" fountain pen, but many often credit Arab Egypt in the 10th century.

 Long before the first patent was filed by Frederick Fölsch, inventors sought to crack the mystery of a continuous writing instrument.